gonicus/clacks/doc/concepts.rst

 robin method of the AMQP broker - so you've automatic load balancing.
 Agents notify each other on a regular base in order to know each others status (load, number of workers, etc.).
 They also notify each other if they're joining or leaving the domain - maybe due to a service restart.
-Because *gosa.agent* instances can have different plugins loaded, they also inform each others about their capabilities - so that in case it's needed - commands can be forwarded to a capable agent.
+Because *clacks.agent* instances can have different plugins loaded, they also inform each others about their capabilities - so that in case it's needed - commands can be forwarded to a capable agent.